t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Introduction

-Despite the recent surge of DDMD, sufficient attention has not been given to data acquisition and data quality assessment -- the very first step of DDMD.
-In data-driven design, \textit{dataset is a design element}; a collection of data points forms a landscape to be learned by a model, which is an ``abstraction" of the data, and to be explored by either model inference or modern optimization methods.
-Hence, data quality always ends up \textit{propagating} into the subsequent stages.
-Yet the downstream impact of naive data acquisition is opaque to diagnose and thus challenging to prevent a priori.
+Despite the recent surge of DDMD, rare attention has been given to data acquisition and data quality assessment -- the very first step of DDMD.
+In data-driven design, \textit{data is a design element}; a collection of data points forms a landscape to be learned by a model, which is an ``abstraction” of the data, and to be explored by either model inference or modern optimization methods.
+Hence data quality ends up propagating into the subsequent stages.
+Yet the downstream impact of naive data acquisition is opaque to diagnose and thus challenging to prevent \textit{a priori}~\cite{sambasivan2021everyone}.
 Underestimating the risk, common practice in DDMD typically resorts to a large number of space-filling designs in the shape space spanned by the shape parameters.
-This \textit{inevitably} hosts imbalance -- distributional bias of data -- in the property space~\cite{wang2022data, wang2021ih, chan2021metaset, wang2021data} formed by the property vectors.
-The succeeding tasks involving a data-driven model -- training, validation, and deployment to design -- follow mostly without rigorous assessment on data quality in terms of diversity, design quality, feasibility, \etc. The practice overlooks not only \textit{data imbalance itself} but also \textit{the compounding ramification} at the design stage.
+This \textit{inevitably} hosts imbalance -- distributional bias of data -- in the property space~\cite{wang2022data, wang2021ih, chan2021metaset, wang2021data} formed by the property components.
+The downstream tasks involving a data-driven model -- training, validation, and deployment to design -- follow mostly without rigorous assessment on data quality in terms of diversity, design quality, and feasibility, among others.
+The practice overlooks not only \textit{data imbalance itself} but also \textit{the compounding ramification} at the design stage, allowing both to impede solid deployment of DDMD.

+To this end, Chan et al. presented METASET~\cite{chan2021metaset} as a subset selection framework that can identify small yet diverse subsets from a fully evaluated database.
+Key idea is to evaluate the properties of \textit{all} the designs \textit{a priori}, then downsample a balanced subset based on diversity metrics.
+Yet the approach lacks generality of data acquisition for DDMD in that: (i) design evaluation could be prohibitively expensive to build a massive ($\sim O(10^4)$) database with all the data evaluated; (ii) diversity alone does not offer data customization for specific design tasks.